 At work, Filipinos try very hard to be deemed matino.
 They avoid doing anything that will tarnish their reputation.

 Be clear about your work expectations because Filipinos will strive to abide by them.

 When I was young, a popular TV program was “Kapwa ko, Mahal Ko’.
 It was hosted by Orly Mercado, who later became a senator.
 The program provides help to those who are in need.
 Many viewers give financial assistance too.

-In the workplace, this means that no matter what your station in life is or your place in the organizational chart, remember that we are both humans.
+In the workplace, this means that regardless of your station in life or your organizational chart, remember that we are both humans.
 I respect you, and I expect you to respect me.

 Filipinos will follow you because you are the boss.
 But don’t you dare insult them or make them feel inferior.